Breaking the Stigma: Raising Awareness About Teenage Pregnancy

 These are excellent guidelines for maintaining a healthy diet during pregnancy.
 Here are some additional tips to consider:

-3. Choose Healthy Fats: While it’s important to limit saturated and trans fats found in processed and fried foods, don’t shy away from healthy fats like those found in nuts, seeds, avocados, and fatty fish.
-These fats are essential for fetal brain development and overall health.
+- Choose Healthy Fats: While it’s important to limit saturated and trans fats found in processed and fried foods, don’t shy away from healthy fats like those found in nuts, seeds, avocados, and fatty fish.
+These types of fat are essential for fetal brain development and overall health.

 Disclaimer: The information provided in this content is for general informational purposes only.
 It is not intended as medical or healthcare advice, diagnosis, or treatment.
 Always seek the advice of a qualified healthcare professional with any questions you may have regarding a medical condition or healthcare decisions.